tutulino/Megaminer/Readme.md

 -Latest version of miners available

--GPU Info (AMD/Nvidia) (Power, fan, temperatures, efficiency...)
+-GPU Info (AMD/NVIDIA) (Power, fan, temperatures, efficiency...)

 -Pools Wallets actual and evolution info

 -Option to autochange based on 24h statistics (on supported pools)

--Option for associate command to launch before run to each miner (nvidia inspector for example to set overclock)
+-Option for associate command to launch before run to each miner (NVIDIA inspector for example to set overclock)

 -Miners and Pools fees are included in profit calculation